scloud by Florian Salzmann

 NameMicrosoft Defender

-In the assignment you only have to assign the app to a group.
-For me, this is a dynamic device group that includes all personal Android devices.
+In the assignment you just have to assign the app to a group.
+For me that’s a dynamic device group that contains all the personal Android devices.

-The parameter for this is: (device.deviceOSType -eq "Android") and (device.deviceOwnership -eq "Personal")
+The parameter for that is: (device.deviceOSType -eq “Android”) and (device.deviceOwnership -eq “Personal”)

-Once the app and policy is assigned, a popup will appear on the end user's MAM device.
-This indicates that the Defender installation is required, clicking on it takes the user to the installation page in the Play Store.
+As soon as the app and policy are assigned, a popup will appear on the end user’s MAM device.
+This points to the required installation of Defender, and a click on it takes the user straight to the installation page in the Play Store.

-The first time Defender is started, the user is guided through the setup.
-This requires a few confirmations from the users and requires everyone to be confirmed in order to complete the onboarding.
+On the first start of Defender, the user gets guided through the setup.
+This requires a few confirmations from the user, and all of them have to be confirmed to complete the onboarding.

 Microsoft Defender Android - setup up